dsoto/ENSP_338/syllabus/338-syllabus-template.md

 Internet-connected electronic devices (phones, tablets) may be used in class for learning purposes.
 Using devices for social networks or other uses during class time is strongly discouraged.

+- Willingness to take risks and experiment

+I frequently try new approaches to teaching and learning.
+These are always with the intention of making this class as beneficial to you as possible.

 ## Course Schedule